starsnotinjars/Automatic-Website-Categorizers/README.md

 Once this is done, plug these results into a text file called translated.txt and run the program descriptions4_mod.py.

 Throughout the course of using these programs, you should check to make sure that all of the results match with the relevant websites.
 Occasionally, website descriptions can have characters that cause GoogleDocs to put parts of the same description in separate rows, resulting in the need to fix the allignment of the results manually.

+# Aggregator Identifier

+Create a textfile called websites.txt with all of the websites that you want to search.
+Then run the file aggregators.py on that.
+You will need to install BeautifulSoup and GoogleScraper as described above for the Title Searcher program and Description Searcher Program.
+This program will output two lists, one list will be the list of sites that were identified to be aggregators and the other list will be the list of sites that were not identified to be aggregators.

+# Twitter Handle/Facebook Page Extractor
+Create a textfile called websites.txt with all of the websites that you want to search.
+Then run the file twitterandfacebook.py on that.
+This program wilAl output the twitter handles and facebook pages that were found for the websites that were searched.
+At this point, some minor editing of the output is required.